-In February 2016, the FASB issued ASU No. 2016-02 (Topic 842) "Leases" which supersedes the lease recognition requirements in ASC Topic 840, "Leases".
+In February 2016, the FASB issued ASU No. 2016-02 (Topic 842) "Leases" which supersedes the lease recognition requirements in ASC Topic 840, "Leases."
 Under ASU No. 2016-02, lessees are required to recognize assets and liabilities on the consolidated balance sheets for most leases and provide enhanced disclosures.
 Leases will continue to be classified as either finance or operating.
 For companies that are not emerging growth companies ("EGCs"), the ASU is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the ASU is effective for fiscal years beginning after December 15, 2018.
-For EGCs, the asset is effective for fiscal years beginning after December 15, 2018.
 For EGCs, the ASU is effective for fiscal years beginning after December 15, 2021.
-The Company will adopt the new standard using the modified retrospective method, under which the Company will apply Topic 842 to existing and new leases as of January 1, 2022, but prior periods will not be restated and will continue to be reported under Topic 840 guidance in effect during those periods.
-The Company anticipates that the adoption will not have a material impact on its consolidated statements of operations or its consolidated statements of cash flows but expects to recognize right-of-use assets and liab
+The Company will adopt the new standard using the modified retrospective method, under which the Company will apply Topic 842 to existing and new leases as of the effective date, but prior periods will not be restated and will continue to be reported under Topic 840 guidance in effect during those periods.
+The Company anticipates that the adoption will not have a material impact on its consolidated statements of operations or its consolidated statements of cash flows but expects to recognize right-of-use assets and liabilities for lease obligations associated with its operating leases.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses, which was subsequently amended by ASU No. 2018-19 and ASU No. 2019-10, requires the measurement of expected credit losses for financial instruments carried at amortized cost held at the reporting date based on historical experience, current conditions and reasonable forecasts.
 The updated guidance also amends the current other-than-temporary impairment model for available-for-sale debt securities by requiring the recognition of impairments relating to credit losses through an allowance account and limits the amount of credit loss to the difference between a security's amortized cost basis and its fair value.
 In addition, the length of time a security has been in an unrealized loss position will no longer impact the determination of whether a credit loss exists.
 The main objective of this ASU is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date.
+The standard is effective for fiscal years beginning after December 15, 2022 or December 15, 2021 if we lose our EGC status in 2021.
 The Company will continue to assess the possible impact of this standard, but currently does not expect the adoption of this standard will have a significant impact on its consolidated financial statements and its limited history of bad debt expense relating to trade accounts receivable.